-We have all been there – sometimes you just need a break from everything and deactivating your social media seems like the best thing you could do for your mental health.
+We have all been there – sometimes you just need a break from everything and deactivating your social media seems like the best thing you could do for your mental health or simply, you have had enough and want to move to another platform.
 Don’t worry, deactivating your Twitter account is not exactly the same as deleting it.
 If you decide to get back your account, you have thirty days to do so before it is deleted forever.
 If you want to know more about Twitter account deactivation and reactivation, you came to the right place – we will tell you everything you need to know.

 Read on if you would like to know the following: